TimCorey/getting-started-with-docker/Sample4/Readme.md

 6. Dependent containers are started first but they might not be completely running before the container that depends on them starts.
 In this case, use a script like `wait-for-it.sh` to pause the system until the port is activated.
 You can get the `wait-for-it.sh` script at https://github.com/vishnubob/wait-for-it

 ## Commands
 - `docker-compose up` - Starts up the orchestration process, builds the images (if needed), and launches the containers in order with the specified parameters.
+Use the `-d` for detached operation.
 - `docker-compose up --build` - Starts the orchestration process like above but rebuilds the containers if they already exist (rather than just using the existing containers).
+- `docker-compose stop` - Stops the containers but does not remove them.
+- `docker-compose down` - Stops and removes the containers.